 You must submit an accident report to your Department at the very outset.
 Even in these early stages, it’s vital to invest the time in providing an accurate injury description.
 This accident report will become the relied-upon description of your accident.
 That’s because it is the report most contemporaneous to your accident.

-The next step will be to file a timely Workers’ Compensation claim which, among other things, will also require you to describe how you were injured.
-The description of your accident on your Workers’ Compensation claim form, known as a Form C-3, should be the same as written on your accident report to your Department.
-However, pursuant to NYS General Municipal Law Section 207-c, you will be paid your regular wages until your disability from this accident has ceased.
+The next step will be to file a timely workers’ compensation claim, which, among other things, will also require you to describe how you were injured.
+The description of your accident on your workers’ compensation claim form, known as Form C-3, should be the same as that on the report to your Department.
+However, under NYS General Municipal Law Section 207-c, you will receive your regular wages until your disability ends.

 How Disability Pensions are Determined

-In a claim for a 75% World Trade Center disability pension there is no requirement that an “accident” is the cause of the injury because there is a presumption that the disability “was incurred in the performance and discharge of duty and the natural and proximate result of an accident.”
-However, there are many nuances to establishing entitlement to World Trade Center Accidental Disability so that the services of an attorney practicing in this area will be of great assistance in the long run.
+In a claim for a 75 percent World Trade Center disability pension, there is no requirement that an “accident” is the cause of the injury.
+The presumption is that the disability “resulted from performing duty and was a direct outcome of an accident.”
+However, there are many nuances to establishing entitlement to World Trade Center Accidental Disability.
+So, the services of an attorney practicing in this area will significantly assist in the long run.